 I.D.
+Resources

-Resources I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) This must include the availability of adequate clinical and teaching space, including meeting rooms, examination rooms, computers, and office space outside of the inpatient and outpatient units.
-I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education. - I.D.1.a) There must be inpatient and outpatient facilities, examining areas, conference rooms, research laboratories, and office space for faculty members and residents.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)